-If your GFCI outlet won’t reset, first check the breaker box to make sure the breaker of the circuit has not tripped off.
+If your outlet fails to reset, first check the breaker box to make sure the breaker of the circuit has not tripped off.
 Reset it if necessary.
 If it still won’t reset, it may have moisture in it.
 Dry it with a hairdryer.
 When it’s thoroughly dry, try resetting it again.

-How do you fix a GFCI that won’t reset?
+How do you fix an outlet that fails to reset?

-You can fix that by checking the circuit breaker that controls the outlet.
-The breaker trips at times if the outlet is overloaded.
-If the breaker has tripped, ON it again and reset the outlet.
+You can fix it by checking the circuit breaker that controls the outlet.
+The breaker trips at times if overloaded.
+Once the breaker has tripped, ON it again and reset the outlet.

-Also check for wrong connection to make sure it is ok.
+Also, check for the wrong connection to make sure it is ok.

 Can a GFCI outlet go bad?